spacelift-io/user-documentation/docs/concepts/policy/run-initialization-policy.md

 # Initialization policy

 !!! warning
-    This feature is deprecated as we're planning to move the pre-flight checks to the worker node, thus allowing customers to block suspicious-looking jobs on their end.
+    This feature is deprecated.
+New users should not use this feature and existing users are encouraged to migrate to the [approval policy](./approval-policy.md), which offers a much more flexible and powerful way to control which runs are allowed to proceed.
+A migration guide is available [here](#migration-guide).

 ## Purpose